Hurricane Energy to raise $520 million to fund North Sea field

-LONDON Hurricane Energy (HUR.L) plans to raise $520 million (401.08 million pounds) for test drilling at its Lancaster oilfield in the North Sea, a major milestone for the project that could breathe new life into the ageing offshore basin.
+LONDON (Reuters) - Hurricane Energy (HUR.L) plans to raise $520 million (400.65 million pounds) for test drilling at its Lancaster oilfield in the North Sea, a major milestone for the project that could breathe new life into the ageing offshore basin.

 The plans include placing new shares expected to raise a minimum of $300 million at 32 pence per share, as well as a $220 million convertible bond offering, Hurricane said on Thursday.